bitrise-io/bitrise-oauth/README.md

 You can use `ValidatorOption`s to configure.

 ##### Fields
-- `validator: JWTValidator` holds the *auth0* `Validator` instance, used to validate a request.
+- `validator: JWTValidator` holds the *auth0* `JWTValidator` instance, used to validate a request.
+You may find further information about the `JWTValidator` interface in the next paragraph.

-- `baseURL: string` holds the base URL of the authentication service.
+- `baseURL string` holds the base URL of the authentication service.

 - `realm string` holds the realm.